Darkosxl/vast-ai-comfy-train-utils-warro/README.md

 ## Usage

+### Loading Training Data

+1. Upload your training images and caption files to a Google Drive folder
+   - Each image should have a corresponding `.txt` file with the same name
+   - Example: `image1.png` and `image1.txt`
+2. Get the folder ID from the Google Drive URL
+3. Add the "Load Caption Image Pair From Google Drive" node to your workflow
+4. Paste your credentials JSON and folder ID
+5. Connect the outputs to your training node

+### Saving Trained LoRAs

 1. Get a Google Service Account JSON (see Setup section)
-2. Add the node to your workflow
+2. Add the "Save Lora To Google Drive" node to your workflow
-3. Paste your credentials JSON
+3. Paste your credentials JSON and the target folder ID
-4. Connect your LoRA output
+4. Connect your trained LoRA output
-5. Run it
+5. Run your workflow

-That's it.
-If it works, your LoRA goes to Drive.
-If it doesn't, good luck debugging.

-## Known Issues

-- Barely tested
-- Code is incomplete in places
-- No error handling to speak of
-- Only tested on vast.ai, YMMV elsewhere
+The nodes validate folder access before uploading and provide clear error messages if something goes wrong.

 ## Contributing